wfg/docker-openvpn-client/README.md

 # OpenVPN Client for Docker
 ## Why?
-Using this image will allow you establish a VPN connection usable by other containers without having to install a VPN client on the host.
-The image requires the user to supply the needed OpenVPN configuration files, so (probably) any VPN provider will work.
+Using this image will allow you establish a VPN connection usable by other containers (and hosts via the built-in proxies) without having to install a VPN client on the host.
+The image requires the user to supply the necessary OpenVPN configuration files, so (probably) any VPN provider will work.

-It has a VPN killswitch, so if the VPN connection is lost at any time, all internet connectivity to this and connected containers is lost.
+It has a VPN kill switch enabled by default, so if the VPN connection is lost at any time, all internet connectivity to the container and connected clients is lost.

-Please note that the killswitch does allow connections to the VPN server address/port combinations specified in the configuration file in order to establish connection.
+Please note that the kill switch does allow connections to the VPN server address/port combinations specified in the configuration file outside of the VPN tunnel in order to establish connection.

 ## Creating
 ### `docker run`